 I hope you have found some of these ideas to be new, fresh, and fun!

 Good luck to you and your family while you are stuck inside!
 Any more ideas for me?
 Comment below!
 And I will be updating this article, so pin it and check back next week!

 If your tween or teen is feeling anxious during this time, read my article about calming activities for tweens and teens.

 Interested in supporting businesses that are doing sales and good deals during the quarantine?
 Read my article about good deals and kind businesses.

-For two days only you can get the Ultimate Bundles Stay at Home Survival Bundle!
-It is only available on Tuesday, April 7 and Wednesday, April 8!
+Another really helpful resource for activities to do during the quarantine is the Ultimate Bundles Stay at Home Survival Bundle!
 If you want to know what’s in it for a mom of tweens and teens, read my review.

 Or if you want to go straight to the Stay at Home Survival bundle, click here!